fieldtrip/website/workshop/paris2019/handson_groupanalysis.md

 {% include markup/warning %}
 If you want to write up your results for a manuscript, you should check the guidelines on this page: [How NOT to interpret results from a cluster-based permutation test](/faq/how_not_to_interpret_results_from_a_cluster-based_permutation_test).
 {% include markup/end %}

-## Summary and suggested further reading

-This tutorial demonstrated how to perform parametric and non-parametric statistics in FieldTrip, as well as the the equivalent t-test and Bonferroni correction with MATLAB functions.
-Furthermore, it demonstrated how to visualize the virtual channels and parcels that have a differential activity between conditions.